-Types of Wire Color Codes
+The Different Types of Wire Color Codes

-There are quite a few different wire color code standards in place, so it is important to understand which one to follow in which situation.
-The standards used will vary based on what country the wiring is being done in, and the type electricity it is for, and other factors.
-Learning about the different options that may be used in a given situation is essential for workplace safety.
+There are a number of different wire color code standards in place, so it is important to understand which one to follow depending on the unique situation.
+The standards used will vary based on the country where the wiring is being done, the type of electricity used, and several other factors such as voltage, cables, and circuits.

-Wire Colors for DC Power
+Wire Marking Colors for DC Power

 When wiring for DC power, there are typically going to be either two or three wires.
 The coloring is as follows:

-- Positive - The wire for the positive current is red.
+- The positive current must be red.

-- Negative - The wire for the negative current is black.
+- The negative current must be black.

 AC power comes in many different types based on how many volts the wires will be carrying.
 It is important to note that with this type of wiring, there are multiple phases in place, each of which will get its own color wire to make it clear what it is for those working on it.

-- Phase 1 - Phase 1 wiring should be black.
+- Phase 1 wiring should be black.

-- Phase 2 - Phase 2 wiring should be red.
+- Phase 2 wiring should be red.

-- Phase 3 - Phase 3 wiring should be blue.
+- Phase 3 wiring should be blue.

-- Neutral - Neutral wiring should be white.
+- Neutral wiring should be white.

-- Ground - Ground wiring can be green or green with a yellow stripe.
+- Ground wiring can be green or green with a yellow stripe.

 In some uncommon situations, one phase will have a higher voltage than the others.
 These are known as high-leg connections.
 While rare, they can be identified by looking for a wire that is marked with orange, which will be the higher voltage wire.

 These high-voltage connections are quite common in many manufacturing and other industrial areas.
 Due to the serious potential for deadly electrocution or other issues, getting these color codes right is essential.
+277/480

-- Phase 1 - Phase 1 wiring should be brown.
+- Phase 1 wiring should be brown.

-- Phase 2 - Phase 2 wiring should be orange.
+- Phase 2 wiring should be orange.

-- Phase 3 - Phase 3 wiring should be yellow.
+- Phase 3 wiring should be yellow.

-- Neutral - Neutral wires should be grey.
+- Neutral wires should be grey.

-- Ground - Ground wiring should be green, or green with a yellow stripe.
+- Ground wiring should be green, or green with a yellow stripe.

 Some types of networking cables will have enough electricity flowing through them to cause a hazard.
 Certain devices, such as phones, will just need the 'power over Ethernet' which means they get the electricity that is needed from the network cable they are connected to.
 If someone cuts into these wires, or they become frayed, they can present a risk of shock or fire.

-Labeling Electrical Wires & Conduits
+Labeling Electrical Wiring & Conduits

 When this is the case, it is important to take the time to properly label the wires and electrical conduits to warn people of potential dangers.
-Using an industrial label printer, it is easy to identify every set of wires with information about how much electricity is present, where the wiring is coming from, and where it is going.
+By using an industrial label printer, it is easy to identify every set of wires with information about how much electricity is present, where the wiring is coming from, and where it is going.

 Effective Training Options for Recognizing Wiring Color Codes

-Those who don't work directly with wiring all the time also need to get this type of training, and in many ways it is even more important.
+Those who don't work directly with wiring regularly also need to receive this type of training, and in many ways, it is even more important.
 Without proper guidance, training, and documentation, they could put themselves or the entire facility at risk if they need to interact with wiring in any way.

-Applying Color Standards to Existing Wiring
+Applying Updated Color Standards to Existing Wiring

 If there are wires in a facility that were put in place prior to the standards that are now used, it is important to take steps to address this safety concern.
 One option is to remove and replace all the wiring in the facility.
 Older wiring may have other safety related issues, so this can be a good solution in those situations.

 If that is not possible, applying wire labels every few feet is another way to convey the necessary information that would otherwise be indicated by the color of the cable.
-This can be a good, affordable solution for bringing older wring up to a better safety standard.
+This can be a good, affordable solution for bringing older wiring up to a better safety standard.